 Interior Designers Institute is a private institution, that is approved to operate by the Bureau for Private Postsecondary Education, www.bppe.gov.ca.
-Approval to operate means compliance with minimum state standards set forth in the California Private Post Secondary Act 2009 (as ammended) California Education Code (CEC), Division 7.5 of Title 5, California Code of Regulations (CCR).
+Approval to operate means compliance with minimum state standards set forth in the California Private Post Secondary Act 2009 (as amended).